-Scholarships & Resources for Students Who Are Deaf or Hard of Hearing
+Scholarships & Resources for Students with Hearing Impairments

 Succeeding in college can be difficult for any student, but for those with trouble hearing, lectures and lack of tech and basic support can make it even harder.
 If you or a fellow student has partial or complete hearing loss, these resources and scholarships can help.